fullcalendar/fullcalendar/.github/ISSUE_TEMPLATE.md

 ESCAPE HATCH:

 > If your issue is neither a bug nor a feature, include the text "I love FullCalendar".
-> This will ensure your issue it not automatically closed.
+> This will ensure your issue is not automatically closed.